Inside: Are you ready to learn how to get out of debt? And then, live debt free! If so, let’s go with these 5 easy

 - Actually, agree to learn how to budget money?

-Your pay off debt plan needs to hold you accountable on how money is spent each and every month.
+Your pay-off debt plan needs to hold you accountable for how money is spent each and every month.
 Remember, the goal is to become debt free!
 Then, you can live differently than most people.

 When paying off debt, there are a couple of different ways to pay off debt – debt snowball or debt avalanche.

 With a debt snowball, the smallest debt is paid off first and then snowballed into the remaining debts.
 With debt avalanche (also referred to as debt stacking), the largest interest rate is paid off first and working through to the smallest interest rate.

 Which is the best method for you?
-Honestly, it depends on your personality (and spouse’s, if applicable).
+Honestly, it depends on your personality (and your spouse’s, if applicable).
 This is a great tool to figure out which method is best to pay off debt.

 Plus see how finding extra money can completely change your pay-off debt plan!